Serial Diluter – evolution in sample dilution

 How was compliance with the ISO standards verified?

 The serial dilution with the Serial Diluter was verified against the standard technique with dilution tubes according to ISO 6887-1 by the Zurich University of Applied Sciences (ZHAW Wädenswil).
 In addition, the Serial Diluter was tested by ISO 17025 accredited users of the Serial Diluter on the basis of direct comparisons with the test tube technique using various food samples (see test results Campden BRI).

 Is there a quality certificate for the Serial Diluter?

 The CE-certificate for the Serial Diluter is in the manual.

 How is the sterility of the system ensured?

-– All parts that come into contact with liquid can be steam sterilized (tubes, dispensing tip, dilution solution).
+– All parts in contact with liquid can be steam sterilized (tubes, dispensing tip, dilution solution).

 – The Serial Diluter can only dispense and cannot aspirate liquid via the dispensing tip.

 – During operation, the system is ventilated via sterile filters so that no microorganisms can enter.